gjpin/fedora-kde/README.md

 # Fedora KDE

+## Chrome / Chromium
+To be able to share the screen under wayland, enable "WebRTC Pipewire support" and "Use ozone" in chrome://flags

 ## chroot into system (nvme drive + encrypted /)
 Go into live mode and then run:
 ```